ngageoint/opensphere/docs/getting_started.rst

 Webpack
 =======

 OpenSphere's source is bundled using `webpack`_ and the `closure-webpack-plugin`_.
-The plugin allows webpack to identify Google Closure files using ``goog.module`` and ``goog.provide`` as build dependencies.
+The plugin allows webpack to identify Google Closure files using ``goog.declareModuleId``, ``goog.module``, and ``goog.provide`` as build dependencies.

-Webpack will also resolve ES6 modules and CommonJS modules imported with ``require``.
+Webpack will also resolve ES modules and CommonJS modules imported with ``require``.
 Modules should be imported using the Webpack/Node resolution method, with paths relative to the package containing the module.

 Example: